Early Start Poster Symposium and 3-Minute Thesis Competition

 Could you present your 80,000-word thesis or dissertation in three minutes?
 Do you want the excitement of competing with other graduate students for a first, second, or 3rd place prize?

-3MT is an annual competition sponsored by the Duke BioCoRE Program.
+3MT is an annual competition co-sponsored by the Duke BioCoRE Program, Pratt School of Engineering and The Graduate School.
 All enrolled doctoral students at the research stage (with at least some results to share) are eligible.

-BioCoRE will host its inaugural 3MT competition on July 27th, 2023 at 11:30am in The Learning Hall in Trent Semans – (recordings can be made available).
+BioCoRE is proud to collaborate with the Duke Pratt School of Engineering to host the 2025 3MT competition.
+Preliminary rounds for the 2025 3MT Competition will be held on July 10 or July 17 (more details to come!)
 3MT challenges research degree students to present a compelling story on their dissertation or thesis and its significance in just three minutes, in language appropriate to a non-specialist audience.
-This year's 3MT cohort has been selected (more information to come).

-First, second, and third place winners from the eight finalists will be judged by faculty members and honored at the Equity Advancement Symposium Reception on the same day.
+First, second, and third place winners from finalists will be judged by a panel and honored at the Equity Advancement Symposium Reception on the same day, where they will be awarded cash prizes and have the chance to represent Duke University at the national 3MT Competition.

 3MT Resources